9hafidz6/main1/docs/UserGuide.md

 #### 3.3.1 Adding Ingredient

-User needs to enter `b` in the menu first.
 To add an ingredient to the IngredientsList, user needs to execute command below:

 To add an ingredient to the IngredientsList, the user needs to execute command below: